gokuljs/Node.js-Mongodb-and-Express/README.md

 # alternative for always starting ur node server
 https://www.youtube.com/watch?v=GvLvrlOqq9g&feature=youtu.be \
-instead of always restarting ur server start ur app by using  (nodemon) and app the where u want to start should be mentioned in package.json \
+instead of always restarting ur server start ur app by using  (nodemon) and app the which u want to start should be mentioned in package.json \
 by chance if u have cloned other work from git or etc use npm i -g nodemon where i stands for install and -g stands for global  \
 wat this does is it will install all the packages from present in dependencies in package.json